sessionsdev/obsidian-simple-day-planner/README.md

 - Status bar updates on progress with information on your current and next tasks.
 You can click on the status bar to access the note for today's day planner.
 - Timeline view showing your tasks laid out on a vertical timeline.

-TODO!
-I need to replace this image with an accurate image.
 ![Day Planner Demo Image](https://raw.githubusercontent.com/jdbeightol/obsidian-simple-day-planner/main/images/day-planner-note-preview.png)

 ## Usage